ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ### Use in throttled responses

-A client exhausted its quota and the server throttles the request sending the `Retry-After` response header field.
+A client exhausted its quota and the server throttles it sending `Retry-After`.

 In this example, the values of `Retry-After` and `RateLimit-Reset` reference the same moment, but this is not a requirement.